Anglo-American Legal Tradition

 Prosopography of Anglo-Saxon England (PASE)

-The on-line publication is built round a relational database comprising a structured register of persons that includes, in principle, every recorded individual who lived in, or was closely connected with, Anglo-Saxon England from 597 to 1042.
+The on-line publication is built round a relational database comprising a structured register of persons that includes, in principle, every recorded individual who lived in, or was closely connected with, Anglo-Saxon England from the late sixth to the late eleventh century.

 http://www.pase.ac.uk/